-The scale of the project will require the creation of new supply chain facilities for the manufacturing and assembly of equipment for wind and solar generation and for hydrogen production, which would create new, local, high value jobs.
+The scale of the project could enable the creation of new supply chain facilities for the manufacturing and assembly of equipment for wind and solar generation and for hydrogen production, which would create new, local, high value jobs.
 Additionally, approximately 3,000 direct jobs would be created for the 10 year project construction period, and over 400 jobs would be created for the 50+ year operational period.

 The proposed project includes:

-- 7.5+ GW of wind generation and 3.5+ GW of solar generation
+- Up to 15 GW of wind and solar generation

 - A design life of 50+ years